Navigation menu

 International Trade

-ESIA aims to facilitate cooperation between its members and to proactively represent the European semiconductor industry's issues related to international trade at both the European and global level.
-International trade issues, such as the elimination of tariff and non-tariff barriers to trade also play an important role.
-ESIA advocates open markets for all semiconductor products including e.g. semiconductors with encryption capabilities, multi-component ICs (MCOs) as well as further liberalisation in the context of the WTO, more specifically the Information Technology Agreement (ITA).
+ESIA aims to facilitate cooperation between its members and to proactively represent the European semiconductor industry’s priorities related to international trade at both the European and global level.
+The elimination of tariff and non-tariff barriers to trade, export controls, the regular update of the international customs classification to reflect technological developments, are some of the topics that play an important role.
+ESIA advocates for open markets for all semiconductor products, including e.g., encryption semiconductors, as well as further liberalisation in the context of the World Trade Organization (WTO), more specifically the Information Technology Agreement (ITA).

 Intellectual Property